Basics

 - Relaxation therapy can help reduce muscle tension and stress, lower blood pressure, and control pain.
 It may involve tensing and relaxing muscles throughout the body.
 It may be used with guided imagery (focusing the mind on positive images) and meditation.

-- Surgery can sometimes be necessary to treat severe pain, especially when it is caused by back problems or serious musculoskeletal injuries.
+- Surgery can sometimes be necessary to treat severe pain, especially when back problems or serious musculoskeletal injuries cause it.
 There are always risks to getting surgery, and it does not always work to treat pain.
-So it is important to go through all of the risks and benefits with your health care provider.
+It is important to go through all the risks and benefits with your provider.

 Related Issues